• Skip to primary navigation

 Ingredients

-• Yukon gold potatoes - The best potatoes for mashing because they have a rich flavor and when mashed are both buttery and fluffy.
+• Yukon gold potatoes - Yukon potatoes are the best potatoes for mashing because they have a rich flavor and when mashed are both buttery and fluffy.

-• Olive oil - Use to cook the miso milk mixture.
+• Olive oil - Use olive oil cook the miso milk mixture.

-• Butter - Essential to making the mashed potatoes creamy and rich.
+• Butter - Butter is essential to making the mashed potatoes creamy and rich.
 I recommend using European butter like Kerry Gold because it has a higher fat content and is richer than American butter.

-• Garlic cloves - Provide the classic flavor that is not overpowering.
+• Garlic - Garlic provides the classic flavor that is not overpowering.

-• Sage leaves - Adds a sharp and earthy aroma.
+• Sage leaves - Sage adds a sharp and earthy aroma.

-• Miso paste - Adds a unique savory flavor to the miso potatoes.
+• Miso paste - Miso paste adds a unique savory flavor to the miso potatoes.

 Substitutions

-• Russet potatoes - These oblong potatoes are very light fluffy when mashed
+• Russet potatoes - Russet potatoes are oblong are very light fluffy when mashed.

 Variations

-• Cheesy - Add 1 cup of gruyere or sharp cheddar cheese to the mashed potatoes, or a combination of the two, for cheesy decadence.
+• Extra Cheesy - Add 1 cup of grated cheese, such as gruyere or Parmigiano-Reggiano, for a cheesy twist.

-• Honey Miso Mashed Potatoes - Add honey to the mashed potatoes to increase the umami flavor.
+• Honey Miso Mashed Potatoes - Add 1-2 tablespoons of honey to the miso butter mixture to increase the umami flavor and to add a touch of sweetness.

 What to Serve with Miso Mashed Potatoes